Thomas Foulis: Royal costume and jewelry

 Foulis supplied jewels to James VI and Anne, while Jousie supplied clothes and fabrics, paid for in part by a subsidy or annuity provided by Queen Elizabeth.
 In August 1594 Foulis bought eight ruffs in London for queen.
 Foulis also had a stock of fabric at his death.

 In January 1597 Foulis was paid for a diamond and ruby ring, a ring with a great table cut diamond, a ring set with seven diamonds, a ring with eleven diamonds, a tablet or locket with an emerald and ten diamonds, and a "carcan" necklace with diamonds rubies and pearls.
 The total value was 790 crowns or £2,765 Scots.
-James VI had given some of these rings and jewels as New Year's day gifts to his courtiers.
+James VI had given some of these rings and jewels as New Year's Day gifts to his courtiers.
+His account mentions three rings set with eleven diamonds, one given to Marie Stewart, Countess of Mar.
+The rings may have been of a similar design, but were valued at 80, 120, and 300 crowns.

 According to the Scottish diplomat and intriguer Archibald Douglas, James VI gave a valuable ring to Anthony Bacon, the secretary of the Earl of Essex.
 The ring was selected from a goldsmith in London by Foulis who gave it to Bacon and accounted for it from the subsidy money the king received.
 Bacon later tried to pawn the ring with the same London goldsmith, who said it was worth only half the amount that Foulis had claimed.
 While this story may be in part malicious gossip, it shows that some of the subsidy money was spent in London.
 There is also evidence that textiles were supplied to Foulis and Jousie by the London merchant Baptist Hicks.